OkamotoDaiki/log-mel-spec_DeepLearning_TEST/README.md

 # mel-log spectrum Deep Learning TEST

 A program that extracts features with mel-log spectrum and finds the accuracy with deep learning.

+The definition of me-log spectrum is from the next paper.<br/>
+* Deep Learning for Audio Signal Processing: https://arxiv.org/abs/1905.00078

 # DEMO